Your Child's Checkup: 15 Months

 - take off an article of clothing (usually shoes or socks)

-3. Perform a with your child undressed while you are present.
+3. Perform a physical exam with your child undressed while you are present.
 This will include an eye exam, tooth exam, listening to the heart and lungs, and paying attention to your toddler's motor skills and behavior.

 4. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.